Jecta/Pisu/README.md

 Use Pisu responsibly and enjoy exploring the concept of user token generation within the bounds of ethical and legal guidelines.

+## How it works
+This tool is actually just checking if the entered userID is valid (i.e. only numbers), then converting it to base64 and finally it outputs the result.